Hadasahlove/Hadasahlove/README.md

 - 👀 I’m interested in embedded systems and artifical intellegence
 - 🌱 I’m currently doing COMPUTER SCIENCE
 - 💞️ I’m looking to collaborate on EMBEDDED SYSTEMS
-- 📫 How to reach me ...
+- 📫 How to reach me on hadassahlovetwinomugisha@gmail.com

 <!---
 Hadasahlove/Hadasahlove is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.